K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Proposed Method

-Minimizing $J (\bm{\theta})$ maximizes the volumetric dispersion of the state cloud.
-The optimization is constrained by the joint limits and collision-avoidance inequalities.
-We solve this optimization problem using a \ac{ga}.
-After 100 generations, the \ac{ga} converges to trajectories that provide a uniform and comprehensive coverage of the state space.
+Minimizing $J(\bm{\theta})$ maximizes the volumetric dispersion of the state cloud.
+The optimization is constrained by joint limits and collision-avoidance inequalities and solved using a \ac{ga}.
+The numerical trajectory parameters and \ac{ga} settings used in the experiments are reported in Section~\ref{sec:experiments}.

 \textit{Execution and recording.} Each trajectory is executed in a contact-free environment under low-level position control.
 At a sampling rate of $f_\mathrm{s} = 1/t_\mathrm{s}$, we record the following: